-- 1. Hand Guard A guard that protects your hand on the Front Handle from the Saw Chain. - Chain Brake A mechanical braking device designed to quickly stop the Chainsaw and Chain in the event of kickback.
-If kickback occurs, this safety feature is activated when the operator's hand strikes the Hand Guard / Chain Brake Lever and pushes it forward, stopping the Chain. - Trigger Lockout A movable stop that prevents the unintentional operation of the Trigger until manually activated. - Low-Kickback Chain A chain that complies with the kickback performance requirements of ANSI B175.1-1991 when tested on a representative sample of chain saws.
+- 1. Front Handle Guard A guard that protects your hand on the Front Handle from the Saw Chain. - Switch Lockout-A movable stop that prevents the unintentional operation of the Trigger until manually activated. - Low-Kickback Chain A Chain that complies with the kickback performance requirements of ANSI B175.1-1991 when tested on a representative sample of chain saws.